-On June 30, 2020, the Academy reported a liability of \$752,134 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+On June 30, 2021, the Academy reported a liability of \$871,800 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Academy's proportion of the net pension liability was based on the Academy's contributions to TRA in relation to total system contributions including direct aid from the State of Minnesota, City of Minneapolis, and Minneapolis School District.
-The Academy's proportionate share was 0.0118% at the end of the measurement period and 0.0122% for the beginning of the year.
+Academy proportionate share was 0.0118% at the end of the measurement period and 0.0118% for the beginning of the year.